musabshak/colonel-opps/questions.md

-- how does kernel access pcb?
+- How does kernel access process queues?
+    - Have them be globals!